 Being trusted to carry out someone’s last wishes is a great responsibility bestowed upon us by the families of the deceased.
 We respond by delivering the highest quality service with respect, attention to detail and genuine empathy for the deceased and the family accompanying them on the last journey.

 A glimpse into the past of our profession

 John Fraser 1866 – 1943

 John qualified as a carpenter in 1884 and rented the original premises on Academy Street, Inverness.
 At this time, local carpenters were also funeral directors, so the business handled both roles for the community.

 John Gordon Fraser 1904 – 1953

-John Gordon joined the family business straight from school; the carpentry side was dropped so that the business could focus on funeral services.
+John Gordon joined the family business straight from school; the carpentry side ceased trading so that the business could focus on funeral services.
 He also expanded the business to offer wholesale services to funeral directors across the Highlands.
 His wife worked in an administrative role, which she retained when their son Ian came on board.

 Ian Crawford Fraser 1930 – 2014

 Ian also joined the business straight from school.
 The business premises moved to Chapel Street, originally into a house which the family converted to make suitable for the business needs; later, this was demolished and the purpose built Funeral Home, still in use today, was established.
 During Ian’s working life he had the privilege of working with his father, mother and sister Edith, who also worked on the administrative side.
 Edith’s support allowed him the flexibility to serve as a local councillor in the 1970s, and then become Provost of Inverness 1975 – 1980, whilst still remaining active in the family business.